forfudan/MojoMiji/src/miji/move/examples.md

 ## Next step

-With these four examples, you should have a good idea of how Mojo code looks like and how it is similar to or different from Python.
+With these four examples, you should already have a good idea of how Mojo code looks like and how it is similar to or different from Python.
 You also see how powerful Mojo is in terms of performance.
 In the next chapters, we will investigate the concepts that are in common between Mojo and Python, so that you do not need to change your coding habits.